 Young Adult Cancer Program

 At the Livestrong Cancer Institutes, we currently provide care to those diagnosed with or at risk of gynecologic cancer as well as individuals diagnosed with gastrointestinal, head/neck, hematologic, and lung cancers.
 Our Young Adult Cancer Program helps to address the specific needs of patients (ages 18 to 39) related to their cancer and treatment.
 This may include concerns, such as building and caring for a family, identity, education, career, and finances, as well as the need for social, emotional, and mental health support.

-All cancer patients who are receiving care in the UT Health Austin LIVESTRONG Cancer Institutes and are under the age of 40 can access this program from the time of diagnosis, through treatment and beyond regardless of stage or prognosis.
+All cancer patients who are receiving care in UT Health Austin’s Livestrong Cancer Institutes and are under the age of 40 can access this program from the time of diagnosis through treatment and beyond regardless of stage or prognosis.

 Our goal is to help all patients achieve comfort, capability, and calm.
 The Young Adult Cancer Program works with patients to address their specific needs, which may change throughout their cancer journey.

 Young adults faced with a cancer diagnosis typically do not fit into the traditional pediatric or adult cancer care model.
-Because of their unique needs, our care team spends time listening to patients and their loved ones to better understand their goals and connect them with the right resources to address their specific needs.
-This may include helping patients address social isolation or emotional distress, the decision of whether or not to stay in school, understand how treatment may impact fertility, and guidance on how to talk about a cancer diagnosis with colleagues or supervisors, peers, and loved ones.
+Because of their unique needs, our care team spends time listening to patients and their loved ones to better understand their goals and connect them with the right resources, which may include helping patients address social isolation or emotional distress, the decision of whether or not to stay in school, understanding how treatment may impact fertility, or guidance on how to talk about a cancer diagnosis with colleagues or supervisors, peers, and loved ones.

 Services received as part of the Young Adult Cancer Program are delivered by and coordinated across our entire care team.
 A patient’s medical oncologist, advanced practice provider, and other providers are included in these conversations to ensure patient treatment plans address all of a patient’s needs and preferences.